dustykeyboard/programming-the-other-stuff/outline.md

 There are a number of other debugging tools which can assist, such as the `debugger` keyword, which will pause execution and allow inspection of the application state, similar to setting `breakpoints` in the developer tools.
 Once execution has been paused, the code can be stepped through one statement at a time to examine the changes in variables at each stage.

+# Testing

+Testing is how you know something works.

+You can manually test something in a browser, and know it works for now, on _your_ computer.
+But _writing_ means you know it will continue to work (until the test fails).

+Javascript unit testing for small things,

+Integration testing, "automated browser testing".

 # Version Control

 Version Control is crucial in software development.